notrickyxie/mpu6050_validation_platform/README.md

     - raw accelerometer and gyroscope agreement
     - scaling into engineering units
     - stationary bias and drift
-    - response during simple motion tests
+    - response during servo-driven motion fixture for repeatable angle profiles

     These results are then checked against defined pass/fail thresholds to determine whether the custom implementation behaves correctly.